dsmurl/gitcraft/docs/WORKLOG.md

 - the dev build is currently broken
   - drizzle migrate isn't executing to create the user table

+### 2025-09-22

+- got the drizzle config aligned properly to generate and migrate
+- aligned the env examples and the sqlite db vars to connect
+- aligned and connected the user table
+- played with intellij data viewer on User table
+- aligned all the nx project build rules for dev and prod
+  - and to include the drizzle
+- ran the dev and prod builds and loaded User from db in both
+- combed through the nx project files and aligned their dependencies to be robust
+- updated the docs

 ### Next

 - look into pulumi options or docker options